llm-workflow-engine/llm-workflow-engine/README.md

 It's possible that:

 1. Your session has gone stale: Try issuing a `/session` command to refresh it
-2. Your browser session information is corrupted: Try `chatgpt reinstall` and go through the login process again
+2. Your browser session information is corrupted: Try `lwe reinstall` and go through the login process again
 3. You're running an outdated version of this project, or one of its dependencies: Completely reinstall the project and its dependencies
 4. You're running into geolocation restrictions in OpenAI's security systems: Try proxying your requests through a VPN server in the US.